vyvas33/muscle_model/README.md

-# muscle_model
+# Hill Type Muscle Model
-An implementation of the Hill Type Muscle Model
+A Python implementation of the Hill Type Muscle Model